stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on containers not set to runAsNonRoot
+**Description**: Indicates when containers are not set to runAsNonRoot.

-**Remediation**: Set runAsUser to a non-zero number, and runAsNonRoot to true, in your pod or container securityContext.
-See https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ for more details.
+**Remediation**: Set runAsUser to a non-zero number and runAsNonRoot to true in your pod or container securityContext.
+Refer to https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ for details.

 **Template**: [run-as-non-root](generated/templates.md#run-as-non-root-user)